-Senior Living Marketing Trend #1: Always Thinking Mobile First
+Senior Living Marketing Trend #1: Always Think Mobile First.

-An average of 68% of the website views and conversions for our clients happen on mobile phones.
-Websites that are built with a “mobile first” design will outperform websites built for only laptop, desktop, or tablet experiences.
+An average of 68% of our clients’ website views and conversions happen on mobile phones.
+Websites built with a “mobile first” design will outperform websites built for only desktop experiences.

-As the real estate for messaging and lead conversion shrinks from a laptop to tablet and now to a cell phone size, designers have to put the most important copy, navigation, and CTAs at the top of the site.
+Remember, the real estate for messaging and lead conversion shrinks dramatically on smartphones.
+This means you must put the most important info at the TOP of the site.

 Let’s break it down:

 - Copy.
-Messaging must be clear, concise, and explain the problem you solve and who you serve—it should not be a description of your products and services.
+Messaging must be clear, concise, and explain the problem you solve and who you serve.

 - Navigation.
-Think simple organization and focusing on the most important information prospects are looking for: locations, lifestyles/care levels offered, floor plans/pricing, blog, about us.
-Design elements should include drop-down menus to easily access specific information of interest or properly implemented/tested hamburger menus or jumbo menus.
+Think simple organization.
+Focus on the most important information prospects are looking for, like locations and care levels.
+Design elements should include drop-down menus to easily access specific information.
+Or you should implement a properly-tested hamburger menu or jumbo menu.

-- CTAs.
-(Calls to Action) encourage visitors to take an action with choices in how they want to engage with you.
-Colorful buttons to encourage visitors to take an action (such as schedule a tour, download a brochure, or request a call back) are best displayed as colorful buttons designed for clumsy thumbs on the go.
-Be sure the phone numbers on the website are dynamic “click to call” with tracking to measure website conversions.
+- CTAs (Calls to Action).
+Encourage visitors to take an action, but give them different options.
+Use colorful buttons designed for clumsy thumbs on the go.
+Be sure the phone numbers on the website are dynamic, too.
+For example, use “click to call” with tracking to measure website conversions.